Guaranteed-Rate/hashicorp-vault-plugin/README.md

 This repo is forked at the working commit and contains no changes other than artifact name and version.

+To build this run `mvn clean && mvn package`

 # Jenkins Vault Plugin

 This plugin adds a build wrapper to set environment variables from a HashiCorp [Vault](https://www.vaultproject.io/) secret.
 Secrets are generally masked in the build log, so you can't accidentally print them.